tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

      subclasses using the keyword `extends`.
 - **How** (10 min)
     - [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
-    - Prepair a short demo on classes or use the one provided.
+    - Prepare a short demo on classes or use the one provided.
 Be sure to discuss class structure, subclasses and inheritance.

 ### Arrow Functions (20 min)